Andrew Metcalfe

+Having served on the Australian National University’s Audit and Risk Management Committee since late 2023, Metcalfe was appointed as a member of the Council of the ANU for a four year term commencing 1 July 2025.

+Metcalfe is also a member of the Research and Industry Advisory Group of the La Trobe Institute for Sustainable Agriculture and Food.

 Background and early life

 Andrew Metcalfe was born and raised in Toowoomba, Queensland.
 He attended Rangeville State School and Toowoomba Grammar School and was dux of Toowoomba Grammar in 1976.
 He then earned a Bachelor of Arts in 1980, and a Bachelor of Laws in 1985 from the University of Queensland.